Interview with Angela: 6 weeks in a family holidays to Spain

 – How did you find the staff at Entrelenguas?
 Were they helpful?

-The Entrelenguas staff were fun, flexible, knowledgeable, and caring.
+The Entrelenguas staff was fun, flexible, knowledgeable, and caring.
 We love them all!